davidecarnevali/SINEsFind/README.md

 using the **AnnoGenerate.py** script which calculate the genomic coordinates of the **expected full-lenght** SINE element (see more in the reference paper below).
 It expects the following positional arguments:
-`- annotation: Annotation file in GTF format (either gzipped or not).
-Should refer to the same version of the human reference genome sequence`
+- **annotation**: Annotation file in GTF format (either gzipped or not).
+Should refer to the same version of the human reference genome sequence
-`- genome: Human reference genome sequence.
-Should refer to the same version of the annotation file`
+- **genome**: Human reference genome sequence.
+Should refer to the same version of the annotation file
-`- output: The output filename`
+- **output**: The output filename

  **Example**: `python AnnoGenerate.py annotation.gtf.gz hg38.fa outputname`